neelsmith/tabulae/docs/parsing.md

 layout: page
 ---

-You can build a parser with the sbt task `fst`:
+You can build a parser with the included scala script `scripts/parse.sc`.
+Start an sbt console:

-    sbt fst CORPUS [CONFIG_FILE]
+    sbt console

+and load the script

+    :load scripts/parse.sc

+Use the `compile` function to build a parser for a corpus directory in the `datasets` directory

+    compile("CORPUS_NAME")

+or specify an alternate location for your DATASETS

+    compile("CORPUS_NAME", "DATASTS_DIRECTORY")

-This reads the parser configuration from `CONFIG_FILE` or by default from `configuration.properties`, and compiles a SFST parser in `parsers/CORPUS/latin.a`.
+Either option compiles a SFST parser in `parsers/CORPUS_NAME/latin.a`.

-You can use regular SFST tools such as `fst-mor` or `fst-infl` with this file.
+You can use regular SFST tools such as `fst-mor` or `fst-infl` with this binary parser.
 E.g., to parse Latin words you supply interactively, run

-    fst-mor parsers/CORPUS/latin.a
+    fst-mor parsers/CORPUS_NAME/latin.a

-There is also an `sbt` task to apply your parser to a list of words read from a file with one word per line.
+There is also function task to apply your parser to a list of words read from a file with one word per line.
 The syntax is:

-    sbt parse CORPUS [WORDLIST]

-If WORDLIST is not given, the task looks for a file named `wordlist.txt`.
+    parse("WORDS_FILE", "CORPUS_NAME")